mflova/lazy-type-hint/docs/index.md

 - **Limited IDE Assistance**: Without prior knowledge of the data structure, IDE features like autocompletion and type checking are ineffective.
 Coding without these tools is cumbersome.
-- **Manual Type Hints are Impractical**:
+- **Manual Type Hints are sometimes impractical**:

     - **Time-Consuming**: Extracting type hints from complex files, such as a 10,000-line YAML file, is tedious.
     - **Hard to Maintain**: Any structural change requires team-wide updates, risking inconsistencies and bugs.
     - **Comparison Challenges**: Verifying that two data structures share the same structure is non-trivial.

 `LazyTypeHint` overcomes these challenges by automating type hint generation and creating